 Since the 1980s, there has been a fragmentation of production across the globe which Baldwin refers to as the "unbundling" of production.
 (Baldwin, 2012).
 Although some of the current sequential production literature assumes perfect competition, monopolistic competition or oligopolistic competition in each sequential stage of the chain (Costinot et al, 2013; Ju and Su, 2013), this is far from what have been observed in reality.

+For instance, Stuckey & White (1993) argued that due to the site specificity, technical specificity and human capital specificity, it is very likely that the bilateral monopoly market structure may emerge.
+The industries like mining, ready-mix concrete and auto assembly all operate as bilateral monopolies.
 At each production stage in the chain, there is an exclusive relationship between the upstream and downstream firm, where each firm monopolizes the production stage they specialize in.
 The most illustrative example is the Apple's supply chain where the firm monopolizes the upstream R&D stage and downstream Marketing stage whereas the Foxconn monopolizes the Assembly stage in the middle of the supply chain.
 (Chan, Pun and Selden, 2013).
-For the purposes of this paper we define the Marketing firm as a more general term which includes different sales activities after a product is finished assembly; these activities include advertising, distribution, after-sales service, logistics and so on.
+For the purposes of this paper we define the Retailer as a more general term which includes different sales activities after a product is finished assembly; these activities include advertising, distribution, after-sales service, logistics and so on.